Family reunification - advice

 The types of services and supports that can assist families include:

 Communication and consultation with the service system partners is critical to formulating and enacting the case plan, including planning and tracking progress towards reunification.
 This group of professionals collaborating, sharing information and contributing to planning is the care team.
-Sometimes, and particularly when planning for and working towards reunification, the care team will comprise the child’s caregiver, parents and other important members of their network too.
-Communication within the care team needs to be frequent and regular, and the approach should not rely only on case conferences, but include regular care team meetings, telephone and email contact also.
+Sometimes and particularly when planning for and working towards reunification, the care team will comprise the child’s caregiver, parents and other important members of their network.
+Communication within the care team needs to be frequent and regular, and the approach should not rely only on case conferences, but include regular care team meetings, phone and online communication and email contact also.
 There needs to be a clearly designated person in the care team who will take responsibility for initiating and coordinating relevant meetings.

 It is particularly important that carers are involved as active partners in the family reunification and decision-making processes as promoted in the decision-making principles.
 Carers have a unique role in facilitating reunification given their direct care and intimate knowledge of the child.
 The literature discusses the critical role that carers play in promoting the child’s development and supporting both the child’s contact with their family and the parents through mentoring.
 The development of a positive relationship between carers and parents may prevent children from experiencing the stress of divided loyalties and position carers to play a supportive role after reunification (Child Welfare Information Gateway, 2006).